-Check the Preparer's Professional Record
+Check the Tax Preparer's Professional Record

-For credentialed preparers, you might also want to check on their licensing status and look for disciplinary actions against them.
+For credentialed tax preparers, you might also want to check their licensing status and look for disciplinary actions against them.
 For CPAs and attorneys, check with the state regulatory board in charge of licensing.
 For enrolled agents, go to the IRS's enrolled agent status webpage.

-Ask About Fees
+Ask About Tax Preparation Fees

 You might not get an exact price up front, but at least make sure you understand how the price is determined.
 For example, a preparer might have a set fee for each form required, charge you by the hour, or start with a minimum fee and tack on additional costs depending on the complexity of your return.
 However, walk away if a preparer bases his or her fee on a percentage of your tax refund — you don't want a preparer claiming questionable tax breaks on your return in order to inflate the fee.